craftcms/docs/docs/commerce/1.x/docs/variant-model.md

 ### cpEditUrl

-The url to edit this variant's edit page in the control panel.
+The url to edit this variant’s edit page in the control panel.

 ### sortOrder